Home Remedies: Don’t Let the Bed Bugs Bite

 Spray insecticide.

-Lightly mist everything such as cupboards, the bedding, the box springs, the entire kitchen, walls and windows, light fixture coverings, any cracks on walls or wood or flooring, under tables and chairs, couches and sofas, or any small places that they can crawl into and lay eggs.
-They squeeze into the smallest and tightest spaces.
+Lightly mist everything, including cupboards, bedding, box springs, the entire kitchen, walls and windows, light fixture coverings, any cracks in walls, wood, or flooring, under tables and chairs, couches and sofas, or any small places that they can crawl into and lay eggs.
+They squeeze into the most minor and tightest spaces.

 Photo courtesy: http://www.pexels.com